acbsp/bonafide.guru/en/contents.rst

 Radharani is full of limitless bliss and faultless purity.
 Radhika, as if competing with Krishna in love, shows Her highest humility.
-Dear readers how do you think, why in all Srimad-Bhagavatam except the tenth Canto Srimati Radharani is never mentioned?
-Our pseudo gurus from ISKCON explain in their lecture that Vyasadeva could not write the name of Radharani, since whenever He mentioned the name Radha he used to fall into ecstasy and could not write Srimad-Bhagavatam. *This is not true!*
+Dear readers how do you think, why in all Srimad-Bhagavatam except the tenth Canto Śrīmatī Radharani is never mentioned?
+Our pseudo gurus from ISKCON explain in their lecture that Vyāsadeva could not write the name of Radharani, since whenever He mentioned the name Radha he used to fall into ecstasy and could not write Srimad-Bhagavatam. *This is not true!*
-Actually Radhika came Herself personally to Vyasadeve and asked him not to mention Her name in Srimad-Bhagavatam, but to write only about Krishna, as the Supreme Personality of Godhead.
+Actually Radhika came Herself personally to Vyāsadeva and asked him not to mention Her name in Srimad-Bhagavatam, but to write only about Krishna, as the Supreme Personality of Godhead.
 And anyone else is His eternal servant.
 Also she asked that Her appearance in this world in the